VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/AvailabilityData.md

 # AvailabilityData ==~object~==

-The `AvailabilityData` refers to the information related to the availability and inventory status of a product or variation.
+This type refers to the information related to the availability and inventory status of a product or variation.

 ## Fields